Aranofft/AC-Automatic-Control/README.md

 # AC-Automatic-Control
-Small home made electronic project.
-An AC automatic control device, that switched AC on and off autoumaticely based on temperature sensor and the user defined threshold.
-Also turns off AC when no occupants are on room based on an HC-SR501 PIR Sensor.
+Home made electronics project.
+An AC automatic control device that switched AC ON and OFF autoumaticely based on a temperature sensor and the user defined threshold.
+Also turns off AC when no occupants are in room based on the motion detection of an HC-SR501 PIR Sensor.
 Data is shown on an LC screen and user input is given by a small key board.

 ## First stage- detect AC codes from AC remote
 Equipment: